Description

 Impact

 The flaw is a CORS origin‑validation bypass that occurs when jupyter‑server uses the allow_origin_pat configuration.
-The underlying weakness is CWE‑346: trusted content perceived equivocation, because re.match() only anchors at the start of the string, permitting attacker‑controlled domains such as trusted.example.com.evil.com to pass the check intended for trusted.example.com.
+The underlying weakness involves CWE‑346: trusted content perceived equivocation, because re.match() only anchors at the start of the string, permitting attacker‑controlled domains such as trusted.example.com.evil.com to pass the check intended for trusted.example.com.
+Additionally, the vulnerability includes CWE‑625: improper input validation, as the server fails to validate the entire input with a full match, allowing malicious Origin headers to be accepted.
 This allows malicious sites to craft Origin headers that the server accepts, enabling phishing, unauthorized API access, and potentially triggering arbitrary code execution through cross‑site request forgery or other downstream logic.

 Affected Systems